Writing Extensible Configurations with Ternary Conditions

 module.exports = configure;

-Running this script pulls information from a few different possible places.
-(In order of heirarchy)
+Running this script pulls information from several possible sources, in the following order of hierarchy:

 This allows for a few different use cases.
 In the case of a production usage, a config can be pulled directly from pre-set environment variables.
 This also allows for a dev to store a copy of a development config that won't be stored in source control.
 On a system with a fresh install (potentaly a Docker or Vagrant dev environment) you can set default values that will be used if an ENV var or config file/option is not found.